 3. Inclusionary housing.
 Many local governments, such as San Francisco and San Jose, require developers of market-rate housing to include some units for lower income people.
 Sometimes these units are provided on the same site, sometimes in a separate project, and sometimes the developer can pay a fee to fund another developer to build those units.
 Similarly, Oakland requires residential and office developments to pay impact fees that fund affordable housing.
 To live in inclusionary housing, potential residents must submit an application and, in some cases, enter a lottery to win a coveted spot.
 The developer is required to set rents at affordable levels and to verify that applicants both meet income requirements and can afford to pay those rents.
 Ultimately, the developer/owner pays the difference between the cost to operate the unit and the rents regulated by the city.

 4. 100 percent affordable housing.
 Some developers specialize in building developments where 100 percent of the units are designated for people with low incomes.
 Primarily but not exclusively nonprofit organizations, these developers specialize in assembling different sources of government and other funding to make these developments possible.
 They are also expert in managing and providing services for the populations they are serving.
 As with inclusionary housing, people seeking affordable housing must meet income requirements and apply for open units — and will likely have to enter a lottery to win a spot.
-Unfortunately, affordable housing options are in such demand that its’ not uncommon for.
+Unfortunately, affordable housing options are in such demand that its’ not uncommon for the number of applicants to be 70 times the number of available units.

 Who is served by affordable housing?